-The designated centre is registered to accommodate up to six residents at any time, at the time of inspection there was no vacancies.
-While some environmental restraints were in place to support the residents' overall safety and wellbeing, the physical environment and configuration of the centre mainly supported the provision of a restraint-free environment.
+The designated centre is registered to accommodate up to four residents at any time, at the time of inspection there were no vacancies.
+While some restrictions were in place to support the residents' overall safety and well-being, the physical environment and configuration of the centre mainly supported the provision of a restraint free environment.

-On arrival to the centre, the inspector was greeted by a staff member who informed them that the person in charge was on leave.
-They contacted the programme manager for the centre and they made themselves available throughout the course of the inspection.
+On arrival to the centre, the inspector was greeted by the shift lead manager who informed them that the person in charge was on leave.
+They contacted the deputy person in charge and deputy director of operations for the centre and they made themselves available throughout the course of the inspection.